dragon-forge/Docs/docs/api/hammerlib/advanced/level_actions.md

 Action types are factories for creating (reading) action instances from NBT into runtime.

-Let's continue our example above and write a type for it! *(I prefer keeping the types inside instances for easier readability, but feel free to make it any way you like!)*
+Let's continue our example above and write a type for it!

 First off we need a custom constructor for `ParticleAction` to read from NBT:
 ```java